jcmgray/symmray/docs/tensor_networks.md

 - [`TN3D_abelian_rand`](#symmray.networks.TN3D_abelian_rand) and
   [`TN3D_fermionic_rand`](#symmray.networks.TN3D_fermionic_rand)

-The constructors assign consistent bond orientations and choose charge sectors from the requested symmetry, dimensions, and total charges.
+The constructors assign opposite dualnesses to the two ends of each internal bond and choose charge sectors from the requested symmetry, dimensions, and total charges.
+Use `duals="reversed"` for the backwards-compatible default, `duals="canonical"` to flip every bond, `duals="random"` to randomize each bond, or pass a mapping for explicit per-bond overrides.
 Pass `flat=True` with compatible equal sector sizes to use flat storage.

 ## Hamiltonian terms